 The Podiatric Medicine and Surgery department is staffed by board-certified podiatric foot and ankle surgeons who provide care through nearly 20,000 patient visits in clinic practice and approximately 750 surgical patients per year.

-Our exceptional record of 100 percent of our graduates passing the American Board of Podiatric Surgery certification exams on their first attempt reflects our faculty’s commitment to teaching.
-Our focus is to train podiatric physicians who are excellent clinicians and understand the basic science behind surgical procedures.
+Our exceptional record of 100% of our graduates passing the American Board of Foot and Ankle Surgery certification exams on their first attempt reflects our faculty’s commitment to teaching.
+Our focus is to train podiatric foot and ankle surgeons who are excellent clinicians and understand the basic science behind surgical procedures.
 Most of our graduated residents go on to group practices, including clinics with collaborating podiatric and medical specialists.
-Some of our residents have gone on to podiatric or orthopedic fellowships to gain extra training in reconstructive rear-foot procedures before joining the workforce.
+Some of our residents have gone on to foot and ankle fellowships in reconstructive rear-foot procedures.

 During the three years program, residents rotate through many departments and gain experience with departments including:

 - Behavioral Health

 - Sports Medicine